XxAcielxX/arch-plasma-install/README.md

 nmcli device wifi connect [Access Point SSID] password [Access Point Password]
 ```

-You don't need to check for updates as Arch will have already pulled the latest version of Arch Linux
+You don't need to check for updates as Arch will have already downloaded the latest version of Arch Linux

 You can stop here if you want to do a server installation or have a desktop-less Arch system for any other reason.